 - Preheat your oven to 350°F

-- In a medium saucepan, combine the canned crushed pineapple with the sugar and bring to a boil.
+In a medium saucepan, combine the canned crushed pineapple with the sugars and bring to a boil.

 - Line a 9x9 pan with foil and spray with nonstick spray to ensure your bars don't stick